-The Bureau continues to recruit PWD and PWTD using digital and social media outreach such as eQuest, LinkedIn and the Bureau's career page at www.consumerfinance.gov/jobs.
-The Bureau encourages individuals with disabilities to apply under the Schedule A(u) Hiring Authority to open positions, which are posted on USAJobs.
-The Bureau's OHC Talent Acquisition team and the DAPS Section Chief also encourage hiring managers to utilize programs such as Workplace Recruitment Program (WRP) to identify, interview, and hire PWD and PWTD non-competitively without vacancy announcements when possible.
-In FY 2022, a

-Selective Placement Program Coordinator was hired in OHC to assist with Schedule A(u) hiring efforts, including to monitor conversions.
+The CFPB continues to recruit PWD and PWTD using digital and social media outreach such as eQuest, LinkedIn and the CFPB's career page at www.consumerfinance.gov/jobs.
+The CFPB encourages individuals with disabilities to apply under the Schedule A(u) Hiring Authority to open positions, which are posted on USAJobs.
+The CFPB's OHC Talent Acquisition and Staffing team and the DAPS Section Chief also encourage hiring managers to utilize programs such as Workplace Recruitment Program (WRP) to identify, interview, and hire PWD and PWTD non-competitively without vacancy announcements when possible.
+A Selective Placement Program Coordinator in OHC assists with Schedule A(u) hiring efforts, including to monitor conversions.